ying-tang/help-documentation/_api/openstack-api-getting-started.md

 **Install Python**

 **Note:** macOS El Capitan introduced a mechanisms to prevent damaging the operating system files. `/System/Library/Frameworks/Python.framework/Versions/2.7/share` is one of the protected locations.
 A normal user has no reason to put or write any files there.
-Therefore, we do not receommend the use of `sudo pip` to install Python.
+Therefore, we do not recommend the use of `sudo pip` to install Python.

 Instead, install a Python package, such as IPython, locally to the home folder of your user.
 The easiest way is to create a virtual environment, activate it and then run `pip` in the virtual environment.